DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-12-02-reasons-for-rejection-iteration-6.md

 - “No English GCSE grade 4 &#40;C&#41; or above, or accepted equivalent” to “No English GCSE at minimum grade 4 or C, or equivalent”
 - “No science GCSE grade 4 &#40;C&#41; or above, or accepted equivalent” to “No science GCSE at minimum grade 4 or C, or equivalent”

-The new labels are clearer and more concise.
+The new labels are clearer and avoid the need to use brackets.

 We changed “No degree” to “No bachelor’s degree, or equivalent” because it:

 - matches what candidates are asked
 - is more specific - for example, a foundation degree is not accepted

-### Changing ‘communication and scheduling’ to ‘communication, attendance and scheduling’
+### Changing “Communication and scheduling” to “Communication, attendance and scheduling”

-In the tree test, we asked users what reason they would choose if a candidate did not show up for their interview.
+In the tree test, we asked participants what reason they would choose if a candidate did not show up for their interview.

+We intended for participants to choose the category “Communication and scheduling” and then the sub-category “Did not attend interview”.
+We found that 44 participants did so.

-44 people chose the category ‘communication and scheduling’ and then ‘did not attend interview’.
-But 17 people instead chose the category ‘other’.
-This indicated that the name of the category did not work well enough.
+Since 17 people instead chose the category “Other”, however, we felt that the name of the category did not work well enough.

-So we changed ‘communication and scheduling’ to ‘communication, attendance and scheduling’ to make it clearer.
+We changed “Communication and scheduling” to “Communication, attendance and scheduling” to make it clearer.

-### Changing the reasons within “Teaching knowledge and ability”
+### Changing the sub-categories within “Teaching knowledge and ability”

 We changed: